SaraHoxha/emotion-detection-txa/README.md

 This repository contains code/report prepared for our project on "Emotion Detection on Remote Working" for the "Text Analytics" course at University of Pisa.

 ## Project Goal
 Our goal is to gain insight and shed light on how workers feel about remote work is essential, as their emotional well-being directly influences their job performance, overall satisfaction, and mental health.
 To do so, we will develop an emotion model that detects a range of emotions based on posts and discussions on social media platforms that remote workers engage in.
-The model will rely on the “Basic Emotions” framework developed by psychologist Paul Ekman (1984), which includes the following recognized emotions:
+The model will rely on the “Basic Emotions” framework developed by psychologist Parrott, which includes the following recognized primary emotions:

 - Anger: Characterized by furrowed brows, clenched jaws, and a narrowed gaze.
 Anger often arises from frustration, threat, or injustice.
-- Disgust: Manifested through wrinkled nose, raised upper lip, and lowered cheeks.
-Disgust is typically associated with unpleasant tastes, smells, or sights.
+- Love: Characterized by soft eyes, a gentle smile, and relaxed facial expressions.
+Love is an intense emotion of deep affection, care, and connection.
 - Fear: Expressed through wide eyes, raised eyebrows, and a parted mouth.
 Fear is a response to perceived danger or threat.
 - Joy: Indicated by smiling, raised cheeks, and crinkled eyes.
 Joy is a positive emotion associated with pleasure and satisfaction.
 - Sadness: Characterized by drooping eyebrows, downturned mouth, and a tearful gaze.
 Sadness is often a response to loss, disappointment, or grief.
 - Surprise: Expressed through raised eyebrows, wide eyes, and an open mouth.
 Surprise is a brief emotion triggered by unexpected events.

+A table visualizing Parrott's emotion framework can be found [here](https://www.researchgate.net/figure/Parrotts-emotion-framework_tbl1_266657790).
-Our research and data analysis, will seek to answer these questions:

-1. How do employees feel about remote working after the COVID-19 pandemic?
+Our research and data analysis, will seek to answer this primary question - **How do employees feel about remote working after the COVID-19 pandemic?**
-2. How has the emotional response to remote work changed over time?

 ## Project Structure